xzxzxc/pc_control_local/README.md

 - Clone repo
 - Install requirments
 - Add chrome to PATH
-- Download some contrast cursor, name it cur.cur and place it to project folder (pc_control_local)
+- Download some contrast cursor, name it cur.cur and place it to project the folder (pc_control_local)
 - Download hammer.min.js into js folder (possible url: https://hammerjs.github.io/dist/hammer.min.js)
 - Bind your computer MAC address to IP in router settings, and create ip.txt file containing binded ip in project folder